zaiisao/Documentation/en/Recording/composite_recording.md

 This page shows how to record audio and/or video in **composite recording mode** by the command line.

 Before proceeding, ensure that you have compiled the Agora Recorder Demo and know how to record a call by the command line.
 For more information, see [Record by Command Line](https://docs-preview.agoralab.co/en/Recording/recording_cmd_cpp).
+You must select either individual recording mode or composite recording mode when you start the recording.
+You cannot switch between the two modes after a recording starts.

+See [Differences between individual recording mode and composite recording mode](https://docs.agora.io/en/faq/recording_mode) to decide which mode you should use.

 > For simplicity, we assume that every UID in the channel sends both audio and video streams.
 If a UID neither sends audio nor video, such as the audience in a live broadcast, there will be no file for this UID.